akokai/commongroups-archived/docs/intro.rst

    once.

 We imagine the possible uses of the project to include answering questions
 like: *What dithiocarbamates are in this list of compounds?* or *Does this new compound belong to any chemical groups associated with endocrine disruption?*

 Frequently asked questions
 --------------------------

-**Does this tool use structural similarity searching?** No, it uses highly specific substructure searching, mostly using `SMARTS`_.
+**Does this tool use structural similarity searching?** No, it uses highly specific substructure searching using `SMARTS`_ and SQL.
 The idea is that the classes of chemicals we want to identify are already precisely defined, rather than inferred by similarity.
 We see this approach as complementary to more "fuzzy" similarity searching methods.

-**Does this tool identify toxicophores?** No. Toxicophore identification is part of the rational basis for identifying groups of substances by structure, and is therefore a background condition of our project, rather than its goal.
+**Does this tool identify toxicophores?** No. Toxicophore identification is part of the rational basis for identifying groups of substances by structure, and is therefore a background condition, not a function, of this software.

 **Isn't this limited by the current state of knowledge linking individual groups of chemicals to individual hazard endpoints?** Yes.
 The purpose of this